manuelangladatort/website/content/authors/admin/_index.md

   url: 'https://music.web.ox.ac.uk/people/manuel-anglada-tort'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Lecturer at the [University of Oxford](https://www.ox.ac.uk/) and lead the Research Group [Music, Culture, and Cognition (MCC)](https://music.web.ox.ac.uk/music-culture-and-cognition).
+bio: I am a Departmental Lecturer at the [University of Oxford](https://www.ox.ac.uk/) and lead the Research Group [Music, Culture, and Cognition (MCC)](https://music.web.ox.ac.uk/music-culture-and-cognition).
 I am also a visiting researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at [Max Planck Institute for Empirical Aesthetics](https://www.aesthetics.mpg.de/).
 I am interested in understanding the psychological and cultural foundations of complex social behaviour such as music and aesthetics, and the role they play in human societies and cultural evolution.
-To explore this, my research combines computational methods, online data collection techniques, and innovative psychological paradimgs.
+To explore this, my research combines computational methods, large-scale online data collection techniques, and innovative psychological paradimgs.

 # Interests to show in About widget
 interests:
 - Auditory Perception and Cognition
+- Data Science
 - Cultural Evolution
-- Collective Cognition
 - Empirical Aesthetics
 - Sonic Testing and Audiobranding

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Cognitive Science
+  - course: PhD in Psychology
     institution: Technische Universität Berlin, Germany
     year: 2020
   - course: MSc in Muisc, Mind, and Brain